 The Company’s business model relies on maximizing the commercial value of its one-of-a kind systematic discovery capability by entering into various forms of revenue-sharing collaborations for its product candidates at both early and later stages of development.
-Compugen is headquartered in Holon, Israel with R&D facilities in Holon and at its South San Francisco, CA wholly-owned subsidiary.
+Compugen is headquartered in Holon, Israel.
+Its R&D center is also located in Holon, while clinical development and business development activities are located in our South San Francisco facility.

 The establishment of Compugen’s broadly applicable discovery infrastructure required over a decade of pioneering multidisciplinary research involving in-depth understanding of key biological phenomena combined with the development of unparalleled computational modeling capabilities.
 This infrastructure, which is constantly enhanced and extended, has been designed to allow the Company to focus on a selected biomedical field of research, and to emerge with a set of novel drug targets that otherwise would have been challenging, or perhaps even impossible, to identify.
 We have internally demonstrated the applicability of our discovery infrastructure in multiple therapeutic and diagnostic areas and have demonstrated significant advantages of our methodologies in terms of cost, time and most importantly, probability of successful experimental validation, in comparison to traditional discovery methods.